 If you eat a wide variety of plant based foods, you’ll cover your daily protein needs easily.

-5. Supplement As Needed
+5. Supplement As Needed to Beat Menopause Naturally

 As a vegan you’ll want to supplement with vitamin B12 because B12 can’t be fabricated by our bodies.
 In other words we have to ingest it.
 B12 is found in soil and when animals eat that soil, the B12 is passed on into the meat.